fablabnbg/tronxy-xy100/README.md

 # TRONXY-xy100 STARTT
 Working with an inexpensive 3D printer.
-Other names: STARTT (by imakr.com)
+Other names: STARTT (by imakr.com) -- An almost identical but larger version is ANET A8.

 The designs found here are also published at http://www.thingiverse.com/thing:2174029